A Timeline of Vermeer's Life - 1641-1652

 c.
 1645

-Carl Fabritius (1622-1654) paints a self portrait (see left).
-Fabritius was Rembrandt's most talented pupil.
-It was once thought to have been Vermeer's master while he lived in Delft.
+Carel Fabritius (1622–1654) paints a self portrait.
+Fabritius is Rembrandt's most talented pupil, and once thought to have been Vermeer's master while he lived in Delft.

-Competition among flower painters like De Heem was so fierce that they rarely painted other subjects.
-In 1636 he moved to Antwerp, became a citizen of that city in 1637, and spent most of his very productive life there.
-The paintings he did in Flanders are the ones for which he is most renowned and are very different in spirit from his earlier works: splendid flower pieces and large compositions of exquisitely laid tables which breathe all the opulent exuberance of Flemish Baroque painting.
-His work formed a link between the Dutch and Flemish still-life traditions and he is claimed by both schools.
+Competition among flower painters like De Heem is so fierce that they rarely paint other subjects.
+In 1636 De Heem moves to Antwerp, becomes a citizen of that city in 1637, and spends most of his highly productive life there.
+The paintings he executes in Flanders are those for which he is most renowned.
+They are very different in spirit from his earlier works.
+He paints splendid flower pieces and large compositions of exquisitely laid tables which breathe all the opulent exuberance of Flemish Baroque painting.
+His work forms a link between the Dutch and Flemish still life traditions and he is claimed by both schools.

-The Dordrecht landscape artist Aelbert Cuyp borrows warm light and hilly scenery from Italian examples Aelbert Cuyp (1620 - 1691), one of the foremost landscape painters of the Dutch golden age, is particularly known for evocative representations of the Dutch countryside drenched in an atmospheric golden light.
-He also painted a number of biblical and mythological pictures as well as an occasional portrait.
-An exceptional draftsman, he created sensitive drawings of the countryside, many of which served as models for his paintings.
-Quiet in atmosphere and grand in appearance, Cuyp’s paintings and drawings had an enormous appeal for the English aristocracy of the later eighteenth century.
+The Dordrecht landscape artist Aelbert Cuyp borrows warm light and hilly scenery from Italy.
+Cuyp is one of the foremost landscape painters of the Dutch golden age and is particularly known for evocative representations of the Dutch countryside drenched in an atmospheric golden light.
+He also paints a number of biblical and mythological pictures as well as an occasional portrait.
+An exceptional draftsman, he made a number of sensitive drawings of the countryside, many of which serve as models for his paintings.
+Quiet in atmosphere and grand in breath, Cuyp's paintings and drawings are enormously appealing to the English aristocracy of the eighteenth century.

 EUROPEAN PAINTING &